gene-git/dns_tools/README.md

  - *-h, --help*
    show this help message and exit

+ - *--theme*
+   Output color theme for tty.
+One of : dark, light or none

  - *--int_ext what*
    What to push.
 One of : internal, external or both (default is both)